Tiger Bill's Biography

 TigerBill's book and DVD detailing his Tension Free Drumming Technique, represents the most detailed guide to drumming technique ever produced.
 His ground breaking double bass drum text has received high praise from master percussionists, including Louie Bellson and Roy Haynes.
 His Web site at TigerBill.com contains the most comprehensive free information available on drumming and percussion.
-In addition to his work as Webmaster and original content provider for his own Web sites at TigerBill.com, TigerMix.com, and TensionFreeDrumming.com, Bill is resident Drum Expert at Musicians.About.com.
-He also runs a site at DrummersWishList.com that offers the best drum gear and educational books, DVDs, CDs for drummers at the lowest prices anywhere.
+In addition to his work as Webmaster and original content provider for his own Web sites at TigerBill.com, TigerMix.com, and TensionFreeDrumming.com, Bill started life on the Internet as resident Drum Expert on the Drums.About.com website.
+He then moved over to his own drum sites: TigerBill.com, which you are currently on, and TigerBillsDrumBeat.com.

-He regularly contributes articles to the major drum publications and produces a unique television show for drummers of all ages, styles, and experience levels.
-The show, Fun With Drums, currently airs on Cable TV stations across the United States.
+He regularly contributes articles to the major drum publications and has produced a unique television show for drummers of all ages, styles, and experience levels.
+The show, Fun With Drums, was the first of its kind to aired on Cable TV stations across the United States.

 Education: Bill began playing drums in the 4th grade.
 At age 13 he began private instruction.
-Bill attributes his sharp reading skills, exceptional coordination, and ability to perform any musical style to the solid foundation provided by his first private instructors, Al Germansky and Glenn Weber.
+Bill attributes his sharp reading skills, exceptional coordination, and ability to perform any musical style to the solid foundation provided by his first private instructors, Al Germansky and Glenn Weber who still teaches at NJ Schoold of Percussion.
 In his final year of high school, he began to study with famed percussionist Joe Morello and soon became one of his top students.

 Tiger Bill is a Black Belt Martial Artist registered under the Kukkiwon in Seoul, Korea, with additional training in more than two dozen Martial Arts (under Dan Inosanto, Richard Bustillo, Larry Hartsell, Grandmaster Ik-Hwan Kim, Paul Vunak, and the Gracie Family).
 He has also obtained certification as a Police Defensive Tactics Instructor under both the Smith & Wesson Academy and PPCT Management Systems.
 According to Bill, "Some guys take up dancing to improve their timing and drumming skills, I feel that Martial Arts is the perfect complement to my drumming."
 In fact, most people think Bill's nickname Tiger comes from the Martial Arts but it was actually given to him by former instructor Joe Morello, due to his ability as a quick study.
 Not only did he quickly learn all that Morello had to offer but was the first student to read and play Joe's transcribed drum solos (from the book "Off The Record") from start to finish.